joel515/CourseProject/README.md

 The latest versions of each should suffice.

-## Usage ##
+## Test Usage ##
-To use, you will either need to `cd` into the `CourseProject/cplsa` folder, or use the relative or absolute path to the `CourseProject/cplsa/cplsa/py` script.
+To use, you will either need to `cd` into the `CourseProject/cplsa` folder, or use the relative or absolute path to the `CourseProject/cplsa/cplsa.py` script.

 ### Quick and Dirty ###
-To run the script using the data provided and achieve the optimal coverage results, at least the best results that I found, run the following command:
+To run the script using the data provided and achieve the optimal coverage results, at least the best results that I had achieved, run the following command:

 `python cplsa.py ../data/all_abstracts.csv "author==1:author==2" "year<=1992:year>=1993 and year<=1999:year>=2000" -t 20 --noSTEM`

 Note that this will take some time to run on a normal workstation (roughly an hour).
 It will find an optimal solution for the 12 views with 20 different topics.
+Word stemming is omitted from the vocabulary preprocessing.
 By default, it will run 20 different "warmup" runs to find the optimal starting point (up to 25 iterations each) with an artificially large prior set on the global view to "ensure a strong signal from global themes", as per the original research paper.
 Each warmup run will iterate until the mean global view probability reaches 0.1 (again as per the paper), or until it hits 25 iterations.
 The optimal starting point (the one with the largest MLE) is "pickled" and then restarted for the full, 1000 iteration analysis.
 Convergence is reached when the difference between the previous log-likelihood and the current one is less than 0.001 (typically around 190 iterations for this dataset).

 ### Quicker and Dirtier ###
 You can also run a less optimal set of iterations to simply check that the package is running correctly: